bencarlson/Sitecore-Commerce-v902-Scaled-Installation/README.md

 Copy install packages to C:\Sitecore.Commerce.2018.07-2.2.126

-Deploy-Sitecore-Commerce-SitecorePackagesCM, Run this on the CM to install the sitecore packages etc
+Deploy-Sitecore-Commerce-SitecorePackagesCM, Run this on the CM to install the sitecore packages etc. This takes a VERY long time - and sometimes times out (after 20+ minutes):

 ```powershell
 .\Deploy-Sitecore-Commerce-SitecorePackagesCM